Germany wins backing of EU ministers to block car emissions law

 Environment campaigners say Germany is abusing the EU's democratic process, throwing away the chance to make European cars more energy efficient and to reduce the bloc's dependency on oil imports.

 British-based consultancy Cambridge Econometrics researched how much Europe would save on oil imports if the 95 g/km target was implemented across the EU fleet.
-It found the EU as a whole would save around 70 billion euros ($94.94 billion) per year, while Germany would save 9 billion euros in fuel bills.
+It found the EU as a whole would save around 70 billion euros (59.3 billion pounds) per year, while Germany would save 9 billion euros in fuel bills.

 "The deal struck in June was a reasonable political compromise.
 Now we go back to the drawing board."